Can My LLC Buy a House: Everything You Need to Know

 There may be transfer taxes paid on any real estate that is moved, except in a couple scenarios.
 If you don't qualify for one of these exceptions, and depending on what the home value is, you would wind up owing for transfer tax when you add convert it to the LLC.
 Also, watch out for specific mortgage clauses that require repayment in full if the property is transferred to an LLC.

 If you need help with understanding whether an LLC can purchase a home, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.